xiaobodu/potato/README.md

   * Run the `./build/linux-run-demo.sh`.

+- For Windows
+  coming soon

-- For Android
+- For Android (in Linux)
   * Call `./build/android-generate-release.sh` to build all static/shared libraries and generate `.apk` file.
   * Call `adb install -r ./build/android/demo/bin/demo-release.apk` to install the demo app to your android device.
-  * Copy all files/directories from `data/` to the `demo/` of sd card in your android device.
+  * Copy all files/directories from `data/` to the `demo/` of the sd card in your android device.
-  * At last, run the `demo` in android system.
+  * At last, run the `demo` application in android system.

 #### editor